 Moreover, Professor Vello Pettai served between 2006 and 2012 two terms as member of the Executive Committee of the ECPR, the second of which he was Treasurer and Vice-Chair.

 From 2001-2010 Professor Eiki Berg was member of the Steering Committee of the ECPR Standing Group on International Relations (SGIR), taking active part in the preparation and eventual founding of the European International Studies Association (EISA).
-Moreover, Tartu hosted the first SGIR/EISA European Workshops in International Studies in June 2013, and is hosting the ECPR Graduate Student Conference in July 2016.
+Moreover, Tartu hosted the first SGIR/EISA European Workshops in International Studies in June 2013, and hosted the ECPR Graduate Student Conference in July 2016.

 Several of our faculty are individual members of the Association for the Advancement of Baltic Studies (AABS), an international educational and scholarly non-profit organization.
 AABS promotes research and education in Baltic Studies by sponsoring meetings and conferences, supporting publications, sustaining a program of scholarships, grants, and prizes, and disseminating news of current interest in Baltic Studies.
 Since 1991, it has been a constituent member of the American Council of Learned Societies.
 More...